lcodeca/SUMOActivityGen/docs/index.md

   --taxi-fleet TAXI_FLEET
                         Size of the taxi fleet.
   --density DENSITY     Average population density in square kilometers.
-  --single-taz          Ignore administrative boundaries and generate only one
+  --single-taz          Ignore administrative boundaries and generate
-                        TAZ.
+                        only one TAZ.
   --admin-level ADMIN_LEVEL
-                        Select only the administrative boundaries with the given level and generate the associated TAZs.
+                        Select only the administrative boundaries with
+                        the given level and generate the associated TAZs.
+  --max-entrance-dist MAX_ENTRANCE
+                        Maximum search radious to find building eetrances in edges that are in other TAZs.
+[Default: 1000.0 meters]
   --taz-plot HTML_FILENAME
                         Plots the TAZs to an HTML file as OSM overlay.
                         (Requires folium)